geotrev/bulba/README.md

 }
 ```

-With that, you'll have created a custom workflow very similar to what comes out of the box with an upgraded property, but your own prescriptions.
+With that, you'll have created a custom workflow very similar to what comes out of the box with an upgraded property, but with your own prescriptions.

 Note that `requestRender` is asynchronous.
 See [Internal Methods and Hooks](#internal-methods-and-hooks) below on how you can track it using `elementDidUpdate`.